colealanroberts/OpenAI/README.md

 **Requesting Completions**

 A request can be performed using the `completions(for:)` method.
-By default a `OpenAI.CompletionRequest` supplies `nil` values for many of the parameters, though these can be supplied for greater flexibility.
+By default a `OpenAI.CompletionRequest` supplies `nil` values for many of the parameters, though these can be supplied for increased flexibility.
 ```swift
 let completions = try await OpenAI.shared.completions(for: OpenAI.CompletionRequest)
 print(completions)